-Advanced race team for experienced Opti racers, coached by a world-class professional coach.
+This Advanced race team is for experienced Opti racers, and is coached by a world-class professional coach.
 Team members provide their own boat and equipment.
 The team will practice or attend regattas five full days a week and travel to select regattas on the Chesapeake Bay.
 The team may also attend large national and regional USODA events outside the Chesapeake Bay area.
 Significant travel is required.
 The coaches will concentrate on individualized instruction centered on advanced racing techniques in preparation for top-level competition.
 Ages 10 to 15.
-June 15 through August 11.

 Laser Race Team

-Advanced race team for experienced racers with prior racing experience, coached by a world class professional coach.
+This advanced race team is for experienced racers with prior racing experience, coached by a world class professional coach.
 Team members provide their own boats and equipment.
-The team will practice or attend Regattas five full days a week and travel across the Chesapeake Bay, concentrating on CBYRA high point regattas.
+The team will practice or attend Regattas five full days a week and travel across the Chesapeake Bay.
 The team may also attend large national and regional regattas outside the Chesapeake Bay area.
 Significant travel is required.
 Ages 13 to 18.
-June 15 through August 11.

 420 Race Team

-In 2019, the 420 Race Team will be an advanced race team for experienced racers with prior racing experience, coached by world-class professional coaches.
-The team will practice or attend Regattas five full days a week and travel across the Chesapeake Bay, concentrating on CBYRA high point regattas.
+The c420 Race Team will be an advanced race team for experienced racers with prior racing experience, coached by world-class professional coaches.
+The team will practice or attend Regattas five full days a week and travel across the Chesapeake Bay.
 The team may also attend large national and regional regattas outside the Chesapeake Bay area.
 Significant travel is required.
 Ages 13 to 18.
-June 15 through August 11.

 FBYC Annual Junior Regatta